Our records indicate that this account has been retired. Visit the Graveyard

 ★ Sector 2

-HAIR GRAYING//EYES DARK BROWN//6'3" TALL//180s LBS//AVERAGE BUILD//PROTOTYPE MODELED FROM DONOR CIRCA 2017 BUT MEMORIES LARGELY SELECTED, CULLED, & EDITED FROM 1997-2005//NESTOR APPEARS VERY HUMAN, VERY HUMAN INDEED.
-HIS APPEARANCE IS, IN FACT, SO CONVINCING AND WAS WORKED ON SO TIRELESSLY THAT INTERNS PUT SIGNIFICANTLY LESS EFFORT INTO HIS MECHANICS AND AS A RESULT HE WALKS, MOVES, AND DANCES A LITTLE STIFFLY, A LITTLE ROBOTIC
+HAIR GRAYING//EYES DARK BROWN//6'3" TALL//180s LBS//AVERAGE BUILD//PROTOTYPE MODELED FROM DONOR CIRCA 2017 BUT MEMORIES LARGELY SELECTED, CULLED, & EDITED FROM 1997-2005//NESTOR APPEARS VERY HUMAN.
+HIS APPEARANCE WAS, IN FACT, WORKED ON SO TIRELESSLY THAT INTERNS PUT SIGNIFICANTLY LESS EFFORT INTO HIS MECHANICS AND AS A RESULT HE WALKS AND MOVES A LITTLE STIFFLY, A LITTLE ROBOTIC

 Although washed-up, Nestor's vaguely aware of the "him that was" as a never-loses hero (the character) and also as a never-wins loser (the actor).
 He feels somewhat detached from all of this, as if what memories he has of "life" were only a dream, a stage, a set that was moving around him.
 But he knows the story like the back of his hand, feels a lot is expected of him, and feels the need to save face.
 Oh, he's posturing, for sure.
 A peacock strutting, at best, but the behavior is important to him to keep up.
 The image is all he has of whatever the old him was.
 To this end, he sometimes displays an almost territorial masculinity, tempered by an emotional core in the correct proportions, a solitary affection for family, art, beauty, and the duty to defend all of this.
 He's classy (um), he's romantic (well...), he can dance (he actually can't dance at all) and sing (eh) and pray (nope) and provide (maybe?) and fight (please, don't) and flirt (pffft) and sacrifice (oh god no) and stand his ground (but--) and he can do all this alone (noo) and he can do it better (relative term), stronger (again, relative term), again and again (please define), he can be a better man than man (big, big words).
 Or, all right, maybe he can't--but he can, above all else, puff out his chest and try.
 He's good at trying, and assumes leadership readily (even when he doesn't want to) and takes responsibility for everything.